 Impacts during this work include loud noise and vibrations, intermittent temporary lane restrictions on Alaskan Way and adjacent streets, and short pedestrian detours.
 We'll maintain business access and provide notice for all work that is expected to impact people who live, work, and commute through the area.

-What you can expect this summer
+What you can expect later this fall

-Due to the number of projects ongoing in and around the waterfront area this summer, our utility investigations prioritized the most critical locations through the end of June.
 We are closely coordinating with other projects in the area to minimize impacts to Alaskan Way and nearby routes.